 Finally Charlotte was convinced:

-A small opening event was held in 1940 but Charlotte’s desire for anonymity has meant that many believe the Library to be named after G Bernard Shaw.
+A small opening event was held in 1940 but Charlotte’s desire for anonymity has meant that many believe the Library to be named after George Bernard Shaw.

 Return to London

-On the School’s return to London in 1945 the Shaw Library was initially housed in the gallery of the Lending Library and moved to the Founders’ Room in the Christmas vacation of 1945-1946.
+On the School’s return to London in 1945 the Shaw Library was initially housed in the gallery of the Lending Library and moved to the Founders’ Room in the Christmas vacation of 1945 to 1946.
 In 1946 the Music Society asked to use the Shaw Library beginning the tradition of using the room for concerts.

 Today a photograph of Charlotte Shaw hangs in the Founders’ Room and we hope she will forgive us telling the full story of the founding of the Shaw Library.